TomatenKuchenDEV/docs/docs/tickets/general.md

 Open the settings page of your server and find the setting for ticket categories.
 Click on the "Add" button and fill in the values accordingly.

-`name` is the user friendly name/ID of the ticket category. `message` should be left empty as it's deprecated.
+`name` is the name and internal ID of the ticket category.
+The remaining fields are used for the message sent when creating a new ticket, for more information see the [Ticket create message](#ticket-create-message)

 ## Claiming